timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## How did my dissertation contribute?
 (Overall)

+Alright,
+now knowing some of the fundamental questions driving the fields' mixing, how did my dissertation contribute?

-By modelling the following pattern and adaptation strategy:
+Overall, my dissertation modeled the following pattern and adaptation strategy (yes, all-puns intended):
 - starting with a
-  - substantive choice modelling problem and
+  - substantive choice modelling problem (i.e. a pot) and
   - unsolved, technical problem with current choice models
-- interesting quantitative ideas from outside of choice modelling
+- interesting quantitative ideas from outside of choice modelling to spice up the work
 - customizing the
-  - microeconomic interpretation / generation / recreation of the methods
+  - **microeconomic interpretation** / generation / recreation of the methods
-  - implementation of general idea to ameliorate the technical choice modelling problem
+  - **implementation** of general idea to ameliorate the technical choice modelling problem

+The end result was
+"The Holy Trinity: Blending Statistics, Machine Learning, and Discrete Choice, with Applications to Strategic Bicycle Planning" (2018).

 <!-- I imagine three images with captions.
   A big pot/bowl for cooking soup or a cauldron.